spfave/web_word_guess_game/assignment.md

 The completed application should meet the following criteria:

 * As a user, I want to start the game by clicking on a button.

+  Button in HTML.
+Linked function that starts the game

 * As a user, I want to try and guess a word by filling in a number of blanks that match the number of letters in that word.

+containers that get filled with correct letter guesses

 * As a user, I want the game to be timed.

+Time interval function.
+Display a countdown.

 * As a user, I want to win the game when I have guessed all the letters in the word.

+If (if-else) guess word before countdown ends than increase the winning score by 1

 * As a user, I want to lose the game when the timer runs out before I have guessed all the letters.

+If can't guess word before countdown ends, increase loses by 1

 * As a user, I want to see my total wins and losses on the screen.

+HTML/CSS prompt user with game stats per round

 ### Specifications

 * When a user presses a letter key, the user's guess should be captured as a key event.

+JS function for keypress (event-listener-keypress)

 * When a user correctly guesses a letter, the corresponding blank "_" should be replaced by the letter.
 For example, if the user correctly selects "a", then "a _ _ a _" should appear.

+JS if-else check keypress against letters in word, display letter if correct guess

 * When a user wins or loses a game, a message should appear and the timer should stop.

+prompt

 * When a user clicks the start button, the timer should reset.

+JS click-event on start button to reset the timer

 * When a user refreshes or returns to the brower page, the win and loss counts should persist.

+JS use LocalStorage to save scores (wins and losses)

 ## 💡 Notes